GiovanySantos/react-nextjs-boilerplate/README.md

 ## Structure

-This is a basic structure to start developing a nextjs project with typescript, css modules or tailwindcss(better), prettier configuration and standard to good practices eslint rules
+This is a basic structure to start developing a nextjs project with typescript, css modules or tailwindcss, prettier configuration and standard to good practices eslint rules

-First, install the node_modules dependencies:

-Open your terminal on VSCode (Ctrl + J and click on terminal on the bottom)
+First, install the node_modules dependencies oppening your terminal on VSCode (Ctrl + J and click on terminal on the bottom) on the folder of the project and type:

-- Type:

 ```bash
 yarn install
 ```

-- Once finished, run
+Once the installation is finished, run:

 ```bash
 yarn lint